ctwillie/laravel-usps/README.md

 # Laravel-Usps

 This package provides a very simple wrapper for the United States Postal Service API.
 Currently, this package only provides address validation features, but will soon comprise all features offered by the USPS API.
-In the meantime, consider using [johnpaulmedina/laravel-usps](https://github.com/johnpaulmedina/laravel-usps), which is a great package.

 ### Prerequisites